FOREX-Euro takes breather after rally; Aussie dips

 The euro could rise toward $1.3600 or so by the end of December, Sato said, adding that one possible upside target might be the 55-day moving average that now comes in around $1.3622.

 Currency speculators increased their net short position in the euro to 85,068 contracts in the week ended Nov.
-22, the biggest net short position in the euro since June 2010, pointing to the potential for some short-covering in the euro.
+22, up from 76,147 the week before, data from the U.S. Commodity Futures Trading Commission shows, suggesting the euro could gain support if such positions are unwound.

 AUSSIE DOLLAR SLIPS

-After dipping to a seven-week low last Friday, the euro has had some reprieve this week on short-covering, helped by signs that Germany and France are pushing for more rapid, deeper fiscal integration among euro zone countries.
+After dipping to a seven-week low last Friday, the euro has gotten some reprieve this week on short-covering, helped by signs that Germany and France are pushing for more rapid, deeper fiscal integration among euro zone countries, and hopes for IMF assistance for Italy.

 A push in the direction of fiscal union among euro zone countries and a stronger commitment to fiscal discipline could open the way for the European Central Bank to step up its bond-buying programme and calm turmoil in euro zone debt markets, market players say.